-EGFR Mutations in the Family
+MITF Mutations in the Family

-There is a 50/50 random chance to pass on a EGFR mutation to each of your children.
-The image to the right shows that everyone can carry and pass on these mutations, regardless of their sex at birth.
+There is a 50/50 random chance to pass on an MITF mutation to your sons and daughters.
+The image to the right shows that both men and women can carry and pass on these mutations.

-RESOURCES

-- American Cancer Society cancer.org - Genetic Information Nondiscrimination Act (GINA) ginahelp.org - National Society of Genetic Counselors nsgc.org - Canadian Association of Genetic Counsellors cagc-accg.ca
+Reach Out RESOURCES American Cancer Society cancer.org Genetic Information Nondiscrimination Act (GINA) ginahelp.org National Society of Genetic Counselors nsgc.org Canadian Association of Genetic Counsellors cagc-accg.ca --------------------- --

 Please discuss this information with your healthcare provider.
-The cancer genetics field is continuously evolving, so updates related to your EGFR result, medical recommendations, and/or potential treatments may be available over time.
+The cancer genetics field is continuously evolving, so updates related to your MITF result, medical recommendations, and/or potential treatments may be available over time.
 This information is not meant to replace a discussion with a healthcare provider, and should not be considered or interpreted as medical advice.